Eva Pawlik: Early life

 Born in 1927, Pawlik was regarded as a child prodigy, able to jump a single Axel and do a large number of spins at the age of four.
 Before World War II, she was considered an "exceptionally promising 9-year-old Viennese" figure skater in the United States.
 In Europe, she starred in "The Fairy Tale Of The Steady Tin Soldier" together with World champion Felix Kaspar.
 This legendary vaudeville number was internationally highly successful, being performed in Vienna, Prague, Budapest, Munich, Bern, Amsterdam, Brussels, Lyon, Paris and London.
 Pawlik was called the "Shirley Temple on ice".
 In her teens she would get up at 4 a.m. daily to run to the Vienna ice rink (Wiener Eislaufverein), for practice before going to school.
 Austrian skaters were impeded in the 1930s and 40s by the fact that there were no indoor skating halls and they were restricted to practicing in winter.

+Competitive career

+Pawlik's coaches included the 1914 World silver medalist Angela Hanka, World champion Gustav Hügel, Rudolf Kutzer and Edi Scholdan.

-Nazi Germany's absorption of Austria in 1938 and World War II destroyed sportsmen's lives and careers.
-Pawlik, for example, was due to compete (aged 12) in the singles in the 1940 Winter Olympics, and in the pairs with her later husband Rudi Seeliger.
-However, they could only take part in domestic competitions, becoming German youth champions, both individually and as a pair team.
+Pawlik was due to compete (aged 11) in the 1940 Winter Olympics.
+However, following Nazi Germany's absorption of Austria in 1938 and the onset of World War II, she and her pairs partner, Rudi Seeliger, could only take part in domestic competitions.
+They became German youth champions, both individually and as a pair team.
 In addition to that, they became the 1942 Austrian pairs champions (called Ostmark champions at that time due to the fact that Austria did not exist from 1938 to 1945).
-Drafted into the German Army, Rudi Seeliger was captured by the Red Army and returned to Austria in 1949.
+Drafted into the German Army, Seeliger was captured by the Red Army and returned to Austria in 1949.

-Competitive career

-Pawlik´s coaches included the 1914 World silver medalist Angela Hanka, World champion Gustav Hügel, Rudolf Kutzer and Edi Scholdan.